CumulusNetworks/docs/content/cumulus-linux/Layer-3/Configuring-FRRouting/_index.md

     switch# exit
     cumulus@switch:~$

-To view the current state of the configuration can be viewed using, run the `show running-config` command:
+The current state of the configuration can be viewed using the `show running-config` command:

     switch# show running-config